Alkinoos005/Convertidor/README.md

-# YouTube Converter and also a Downloader Pro
+# YouTube Converter/Α Downloader Pro

 A clean, user-friendly desktop application built in Python that allows you to download YouTube videos or extract audio tracks with ease.
 Designed with a Tkinter GUI and powered by "yt-dlp",it features multi-threading to ensure the application interface remains smooth and responsive throughout the download process.